Inbibo/shift_docs/docs/reference/plugins.md

 ![Opening a Plugin](/images/opening_a_plugin.gif)

 The *Variables Browser* allows users to parse the workflow variables currently set and check their content.
-This is especially helpful in large workflows where it is easy to lose track of the nodes previously executed.
-This Plugin also allows to delete specific workflow variables when developing your workflow.
-To do that right-click on the variable entry that should be deleted and select the *Delete* option.
+This is especially helpful in large workflows where it is easy to lose track of which nodes were previously executed.
+This Plugin also allows to delete specific workflow variables set while working on a workflow.
+To do that `Right-click` on the variable entry to delete and select the *Delete* option.

 ![Variables Browser Plugin](/images/variables_browser_plugin.gif)